-If you have a PPP loan, you’ll have up to 10 months from the end of your covered period to apply for loan forgiveness.
+If you have a PPP loan, you’ll have up to 10 months from the end of your covered period to until your payments start.
 Your “covered period” depends on when you got your PPP loan.

 If you received your loan before June 5, 2020, you either have an 8-week or 24-week period to use your funds and remain eligible for forgiveness.
 If you received your loan after June 5, 2020, you have 24 weeks to do so.

 So, your covered period is the 8 or 24 weeks that follow the day of your first loan disbursement.
-From the end of that period, you’ll have 10 months to submit your application for loan forgiveness.
+From the end of that period, you’ll have 10 months until your payments start.

 Here are a few examples: